MaisonetteWorld/slate/source/index.html.md

 # Minis

-Get a logged in users minis
+Get a single mini, accessible by owner of the mini or admin

 ## Create a mini